raspibolt/raspibolt/bonus/lightning/charge-lnd.md

 ### Install pip3

-pip is not installed by default on Raspberry Pi OS Lite (64-bit), check if it is already installed and install it if needed.
+pip is not installed by default on Raspberry Pi OS Lite (64-bit).

 * With user "admin", check if pip3 is already installed with the following command.
-If you don't get an output with a version number it means you need to install pip3 (otherwise, move to the next section 'Install rebalance-lnd).
+If you don't get an output with a version number it means you need to install pip3 (otherwise, move to the next section "Install charge-lnd").

   ```sh
   $ pip3 --version